Matrix200086/Ophir-CSS-Crash-Course/README.md

 }
 ```

-If you watched the brief intro video, you will notice that whenever I hover over any of the links, the text color changes to a lighter shade of purple and a solid border appears below it. <br>
+ you will notice that whenever you hover over any of the links, the text color changes to a lighter shade of purple and a solid border appears below it. <br>

 We can implement this transition using the CSS :hover pseudo-element:
 ```